tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/功能配置/直播转码_intl_en.md

 <tr>
 <td>Codec</td>
 <td>No</td>
-<td>Default setting: Original codec.
-You can also select H.264 or H.265.</td>
+<td>The original codec is used by default.
+You can choose H.264 or H.265.</td>
 </tr><tr>
 <td>Video Frame Rate (fps)</td>
 <td>No</td>